Skip to content

 Labels

-A-lifetimes Area: Lifetimes / regions A-NLL Area: Non-lexical lifetimes (NLL) C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue. metabug Issues about issues themselves ("bugs about bugs") S-tracking-impl-incomplete Status: The implementation is incomplete.
+A-lifetimes Area: Lifetimes / regions A-NLL Area: Non-lexical lifetimes (NLL) C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue. metabug Issues about issues themselves ("bugs about bugs") S-tracking-impl-incomplete Status: The implementation is incomplete.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Projects